iAmKevinMcKee/make-route-for-laravel/README.md

 - Entry in your routes file (web.php)
 - Controller created if one does not exist
 - Your specified method added to the bottom of the controller
+- Model is created if one doesn't already exist (optional)
+- Migration for the model is created if one doesn't already exist (optional)
 - An empty view is created
 - For index and create actions, a basic unit test is created
 - More to come in future releases